 Just know that not all behavioral problems will be solved by simply neutering.
 If your male dog still shows aggression after being neutered, they may need help working through that with your or a professional trainer.

 There’s no one-size-fits-all solution to neutering and spaying.
 Every dog is unique, which means that you’ll benefit from doing breed research online and consulting with at least one vet to know when the right age is to neuter or spay, or if you want to go that route at all.
 At the end of the day, all we want is for our pets to be their happiest and healthiest selves.
-Reach out to the vets in your KONG Club app for information and advice about spaying or neutering your dog
+Reach out to the vets in your KONG Club account for information and advice about spaying or neutering your dog